ParedesGab/PP2-memory-game/README.md

 ### User Goals

 + Find a casual and fun activity to pass time or to relax.
-+ Put memory skills to test with an enjoyable memory game.
++ Test memory skills with an enjoyable memory game.
 + Enhance memory, concentration, and problem-solving skills.
-+ Find a simple, accessible game that doesn’t require downloads or setup.
++ Find a simple, accessible game that doesn't require downloads or setup.
 + Find a vibrant, eye-catching game that provides a visually engaging experience.

 ### Site Owner Goals